 Ah, but here is where their superpowers come into play.
 Each quill is coated with antibiotics that heals the impaled skin.
 Not only do they heal themselves from these self-inflicted wounds, but your dog will also heal quickly if impaled.

 There are many false myths about these incredible animals.

 Myth 1: They throw their quills at people or animals when threatened.
 Nope, you have to come in contact with the porcupine quills to have them stick you.

 Myth 2: Porcupine quills will fall out on their own if attached.
 No again.
 You have to pull them out which is not an easy or painless task.
 If you or your animal gets impaled, seek help quickly so the quills don’t become further embedded.

-And those quills are hollow which helps the porcupine float. thus they are very good swimmers.
+- And those quills are hollow which helps the porcupine float making them very good swimmers.
 Hmm, they climb trees and swim.
 Our kind of sports!